 - Work to advance a comprehensive approach to care that addresses the whole person and full range of symptoms.

 In 2009, NPF initiated its Parkinson's Outcomes Project (POP).
-Currently involving 20 centers, POP focuses on measuring variations in treatment and patient outcomes to zero in on best-practices in real-world settings.
-This effort has produced one of the largest patient databases in the field, with more than 7,000 patients, that also serves as the basis for research into the disease.
+Currently involving 21 centers, POP focuses on measuring variations in treatment and patient outcomes to zero in on best-practices in real-world settings.
+This effort has produced one of the largest patient databases in the field, with almost 8,000 patients, that also serves as the basis for research into the disease.
 The project is raising awareness about the diverse approaches to the treatment of Parkinson's disease and the impact these have on outcomes.

 Our Centers of Excellence are widely renowned for outstanding performance in Parkinson’s research, care and outreach.
 Centers are recognized by their professional (medical) peers as leaders in Parkinson’s care and each center meets rigorous criteria for research, comprehensive care delivery, professional education and patient outreach services.
 To be a Center of Excellence the movement disorders team must: